-The Associate Degree of Engineering allows students to develop the skills required to become an engineering associate and gain knowledge of engineering principles relevant to the testing, inspection, drawing, adaptation, commissioning, management or operation of on-site equipment, plant and systems.
-There is the opportunity to tailor studies to areas of interest by selecting from majors in civil, electrical, mechanical or mining engineering or engineering geology.
-The Associate Degree of Engineering course is based on the project-based learning philosophy which offers the opportunity to learn in context.
+This course allows students to develop the skills required to become an engineering associate and gain knowledge of engineering principles relevant to the testing, inspection, drawing, adaptation, commissioning, management or operation of on-site equipment, plant and systems.
+There is the opportunity to tailor studies to areas of interest by selecting from majors in civil, electrical, mechanical or resources engineering or engineering geology.
+This course is based on the project-based learning philosophy which offers the opportunity to learn in context.
 This approach is designed to produce work-ready graduates with industry-relevant skills.
 For more course information, visit Associate Degree of Engineering.

-Civil Engineering; Electrical Engineering; Engineering Geology; Mechanical Engineering; Mining.
+Civil Engineering; Electrical Engineering; Engineering Geology; Mechanical Engineering; Resources Engineering.

 Students are required to complete 240 hours of Engineering Professional Practice prior to graduation.
 For full course requirements, visit Associate Degree of Engineering.

 For additional information about the admissions criteria for CQUniversity and for this course, refer to CQUniversity’s website.

 Completion of Year 12 or attained age 17 years

 For more information about the ATAR/Selection Rank profile, please visit ATAR/Selection Rank profile explained.